The systolic constant of orientable Bieberbach 3-manifolds: Introduction

-We recently proved the same result for non-orientable $3$-dimensional Bieberbach manifolds (see \cite{E-L}).
-The main idea consisted in the fact that we can get any such manifold by suspending a flat Klein bottle.
-Putting then the spherical metric of Bavard on these Klein bottles give metrics (locally isometric to $S^2 \times \RR$) whose systolic ratio is better than the flat ones.
+We already proved the same result for non-orientable $3$-dimensional Bieberbach manifolds (see \cite{E-L}).
+The main idea consisted in the fact that we can get any such manifold by suspending a Klein bottle.
+Then, by taking a suitable metric suspension of the Bavard metric, one can beat the systolic ratio of flat metrics.
+The orientable case is a bit more involved.

-\emph{Acknowledgements:} The author is grateful to Jacques Lafontaine and Benoit Michel for useful discussions and remarks especially on \emph{lemma 5}.
-He also thanks Christophe Bavard, Romain Gicquaud and Stéphane Sabourau for their interest in this work.